koelslaw/documentation/topics/openvas/README.md

 OpenVAS is a framework of several services and tools offering a comprehensive and powerful vulnerability scanning and vulnerability management solution.
 The framework is part of Greenbone Networks' commercial vulnerability management solution from which developments are contributed to the Open Source community since 2009.

-> Note: While the differences are small between CENTOS and RHEL there are differences.
-In this case, unless there is a mission critical need to install RHEL, I recommend installing CENTOS.
-The packages needed for install are not available in the RHEL repos.
-Yuo have a couple of courses of action here.
-If you have to use RHEL then you can either add the centos repos or use the instructions below for the necessary packages
 ## Installation
 - Build a [virtual machine on the Active virtual network](../vmware/README.md#Create-the-Active-Virtual-Machine)
 - Install OS in accordance with [Rhel Documentation](../rhel/README.md)